 Castelvecchio and its bridge which spans the River Adige known as Ponte Scaligero were built in the mid 14th century.
 Severely damaged by both Napoleon's troops and WWII bombings, the building was cleverly re-invented in the 1960s to become the city's art museum and today houses jewellery, medieval artefacts and paintings by Bellini, Pisanello and Veronese to name but a few.
 It is closed on Monday mornings.

 For those planning a few days in the city it is well worth purchasing the Veronacard, which is an all-inclusive city pass providing free entry to 16 of Verona's main attractions and reduced entry fees into five others.
 They are valid for either 24 hours or (slightly better value) 48 hours and can be purchased at the major sites, or in local tobacconists.
-For full information visit the local tourism website.

 Where to stay